Eoghan Murphy

-Eoghan Murphy (born Dublin, 23 April 1982) is a former Fine Gael politician who was a Teachta Dála (TD) for the Dublin Bay South constituency from 2016 until 27 April 2021, and previously from 2011 to 2016 for the Dublin South-East constituency.
-He previously served as Minister for Housing, Planning and Local Government from 2017 to 2020 and a Minister of State from 2016 to 2017.
-Recently he has served as Head of Mission on election observation missions to Armenia, Uzbekistan and Italy on behalf of the Organisation for Security and Cooperation (OSCE).
+Eoghan Murphy (born 23 April 1982) is an Irish former Fine Gael politician, who served as a Teachta Dála (TD) from 2011 to 2021, representing the Dublin Bay South constituency.
+He served as Minister for Housing, Planning and Local Government from 2017 to 2020 and as Minister of State for Financial Services from 2016 to 2017.
+In 2021, he served as Head of Mission on election observation missions to Armenia, Uzbekistan, Italy and Kazakhstan on behalf of the Organisation for Security and Cooperation (OSCE).

 Early life and education

-Murphy attended primary school at Star of the Sea Sandymount and secondary school at St Michael's College.
+Born in Dublin, Murphy attended primary school at Star of the Sea Sandymount and secondary school at St Michael's College.
 He went on to study at University College Dublin (BA, English & Philosophy), and King's College London (MA, International Relations).
+In 2013, he was awarded a Marshall Memorial Fellowship.

 His father Henry is a retired senior counsel and author.
 His brothers Cillian (the actor known as Killian Scott) and Colin, a playwright and journalist, have forged successful careers in the arts.

-He dated jewellery designer Chloe Townsend, but according to Evoke, they split in 2019.
 In 2021, he revealed that an ex-girlfriend received verbal abuse during his term as a government minister.